Hollywood’s Notable Deaths of 2018, From Stan Lee to Aretha Franklin (Photos)

 A look back at the stars in movies, TV, music and sports we lost this year

 Brian Welk | December 31, 2018 @ 11:30 PM

 Last Updated: January 13, 2019 @ 4:56 PM

-Halfway through the year, we've already lost a number of stars across Hollywood.
-Here's a list of some of the notable celebrities and industry professionals in film, TV, music and sports who have passed away so far in 2018.
+As we approach the end of the year, here's a list of some of the notable celebrities and industry professionals in film, TV, music and sports who have passed away in 2018.

 Jon Paul Steuer